-The summary results were shared with the public during three community meetings with three different population groups (Yellowknife general population, North Slave Métis Alliance and Yellowknives Dene First Nation) between May 14th and June 8th, 2019.
+Preliminary summary results were shared with the public during community meetings with the Yellowknife population, the Yellowknives Dene First Nation and the North Slave Métis Alliance between May and June 2019.

 This report provides an overview of the YKHEMP 2017-28 sampling project, as well as a description of the results.